 2.1 An Air Quality Options Paper was taken to WMCA Board in February 2022 that outlined the challenges the region is facing in relation to air pollution.
 The options paper highlighted the inequality of exposure to poor air quality across the region and drew attention to the need to address pollution from particulate matter with more urgency.
 The options paper outlined 122 possible interventions that could be adopted to improve regional air quality, taken from the literature and work undertaken by Public Health England (now the UK Health Security Agency), but also recognised that a more detailed piece of work would be needed to develop these further, or to add any additional interventions.
-As a result, the Air Quality https://governance.wmca.org.uk/documents/s11066/DRAFT%20WM%20AQ%20Fr amework.pdf).
+As a result, the Air Quality Framework has been produced (a fully designed version will be made available ahead of the WMCA Board paper send out on the WMCA Environment and Energy web pages - current link to the draft is here: https://governance.wmca.org.uk/documents/s11066/DRAFT%20WM%20AQ%20Frame work.pdf).
 This document is not a strategy, but a review of all the measures possible to accelerate improvements to regional air quality.
-It is accompanied by an Air Quality Framework Implementation Plan (AQFIP), which is a shorter document prioritising the measures to be implemented/ commenced over the next 2 years.
+It is accompanied by an Air Quality Framework Implementation Plan (AQFIP), which is a shorter document prioritising the measures to be implemented/commenced over the next 2 years.
 The AQFIP is attached to this Board paper as Appendix 1.